MahApps/MahApps.Metro.IconPacks/README.md

 ## Styles

-All controls have also styles, so you can use it for globally changes or anything else.
+All controls have also styles, so you can use it for global changes or anything else.

 For the `MahApps.Metro.IconPacks` you can e.g. create a custom resource dictionary and add it to the `App.xaml` resource tag.